wimalopaan/opentx/README.md

 * [wimalopaan](https://github.com/wimalopaan) added 16 channels SBUS16 / IBUS16 modes.
 * The internal RF code was taken from the great KotelloRC's [erfly6: Er9X for i6 and i6x](https://bitbucket.org/KotelloRC/erfly6/src/master/).
 * Some of the internal RF fixes are a result of analysing [pascallanger's](https://github.com/pascallanger) [DIY-Multiprotocol-TX-Module](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module).
+* ExpressLRS configurator is based on elrsV2/V3.lua from [ExpressLRS](https://github.com/ExpressLRS/ExpressLRS).
 * Some of the ports are from [EdgeTX](https://github.com/EdgeTX/edgetx/).
 * ADC code taken from [OpenGround](https://github.com/fishpepper/OpenGround).
 * All the contributors of [OpenTX](https://github.com/opentx/opentx/).